California Kingsnake Care Sheet

 California Kingsnake - Lampropeltis getula californiae

 California kingsnakes are one of the most commonly kept pet snakes, and for good reason.
-Meeting kingsnake captive requirements is easy.
+Meeting kingsnake captive requirements is easy when you prioritize reptile health and wellness, quality husbandry, and proper snake supplies.
 The California kingsnake is one of many subspecies of the common kingsnake.
 Kingsnakes range from coast to coast and north to south in all 48 contiguous United States.
 When a snake has this broad of a distribution, and lives in so many habitats and conditions, it is a good indicator that it will adapt easily to a life in captivity.

 The California kingsnake occurs in California and touches the neighboring states of Oregon, Nevada, Arizona and Baja California.
 It is one of the first snakes to be bred regularly in captivity and many patterns and morphs have been developed.